By Molly Patrick

-You think about the apple that you brought from home – it’s all washed and ready to go.
+You think about the apple that you brought from home, it’s all washed and ready to go.
 It’s in your bag, not even a foot away.
 You look at the donut.
 You look at your bag.
-You look at your co-worker who’s currently climaxing with donut delight.
+You look at your co-worker who is currently climaxing with donut delight.

 Fuck it.
 You grab the donut, you put it in your mouth and you bite.
 You don’t take a dainty “ladylike” bite either.
 You bite into that fucker like it is actually Christian Grey.
 You close your eyes.
 You feel the rush of sugar hit you.
-And for one full minute you are in total bliss and the thought of your apple is far from your mind.
+And for one full minute you are in total bliss, and the thought of your apple has disappeared completely from your mind.